Is White Tea Safe During Pregnancy? (Updated 2026 Guide)

 What teas should you avoid when pregnant?

 Pregnant women should avoid herbal teas containing chamomile, licorice root, peppermint in large amounts, and raspberry leaf (especially in early pregnancy).
-Some herbal teas lack safety data during pregnancy.
-Stick to true teas like white, green, or black tea in moderation, and always check ingredient labels on blended teas to ensure they don't contain potentially harmful herbs.
+These herbs lack sufficient safety data during pregnancy.
+Also avoid teas with high caffeine content like yerba mate and certain oolong varieties.
+Stick to plain black, green, or white tea in moderation, and always check ingredient lists on herbal blends for potentially unsafe additions.

 Does white tea have caffeine in it?

-Yes, white tea does contain caffeine, but less than other true teas.
+Yes, white tea contains caffeine, though less than most other true teas.
 A typical 8-ounce cup of white tea has 15-30mg of caffeine, compared to 40-70mg in black tea and 30-50mg in green tea.
-This lower caffeine content makes white tea a good choice for pregnant women who want to enjoy tea while managing their caffeine intake.
+This lower caffeine content makes white tea a popular choice for pregnant women who want to reduce but not eliminate caffeine.
+Brewing time and water temperature also affect caffeine levels shorter steeping times result in less caffeine.

 Who should not drink white tea?